ml-opensource/android-template/README.md

 ## Project Structure & Modules
-Android template project has a modular structure and has following mopdules: `:core`, `:designsystem` and `:app`.
+Android template project has a modular structure and has following modules: `:core`, `:designsystem`, `localization` and `:app`.
 The intention is to make this template as flexible as possible by introducing shared modules while having the all the features reside in `:app` module.
 In case project grows, this allows to easily decouple features from `:app` module and/or introduce new features as part of separate module.

 ![](./resources/modules.svg)